mrkent/open-government/README.md

 ![alt text](http://i.imgur.com/Lvkcw8S.png "Future Govt MC")

-To take it one step further, suppose governments are completely transparent, taxes (or membership dues) are voluntary, and anyone can propose changes to his government for review (state 2).
+To take it one step further, suppose governments are completely transparent, taxes (or "membership/subscription fees") are voluntary, and anyone can propose changes to his government for review (state 2).
 If the changes are quickly accepted, then citizens would only be briefly in state 2 before going back to state 1.
 Now suppose governments can be created at a trivial cost.
 A rejection of proposed change (or even a delayed decision) then either results in immediate exits, either to an existing competing government or new clone of the original with added updates.
 We effectively remove state 3 and dramatically alter governments willingness to change (in order to preserve citizenship and their voluntary tax contributions).

 ![alt text](http://i.imgur.com/ekfrLgS.png "Optimal Govt MC")